Create or edit a schedule

 We currently offer the following schedule modes:

-- Nth weekday of month (rotate the nth day of week in the month, for example the second Monday of the month)
+• Nth weekday of month (rotate the nth day of the week in the month, for example, the second Monday of the month)

 Period of rotation

-For working days, means a long a schedule is - 2 means rotate every 2 working days, 3 every 3, etc.
+For working days, two means rotate every two working days, three every 3, etc.

-For Nth weekdays rotation, it controls if rotation happens every month, or not.
-For example, a period of 2 means rotate the first Monday but every two months.
+For the Nth weekday rotation, it determines whether the rotation occurs every month.
+For example, a period of 2 means rotate the first Monday every two months.

 Timezone

-Once the timezone is set - in this case - 10:00 (24 hours format) will refer to 10 at the timezone identified by city in question, and not your local timezone.
-This also means the rotation will happen following that timezone and not yours.
+Once the time zone is set, 10:00 (24-hour format) refers to 10 in the time zone of the city in question, not your local time zone.
+This also means the rotation will occur in that time zone, not yours.
+The time zones use the IANA format.

 To get more information on the effect on your timezone, you can then describe the rotation using the "Describe" function, where all rotation times will be shown using your local timezone.